 When a developer fixes an issue he/she informs the responsible QA engineers, who verify it.
 The ticket in the bug tracking system is closed when no issue is detected.
 This rule applies: no bug can be marked as fixed until it is verified.

-When using an Agile approach (like in most of our cases), for the short-term web development projects you can skip steps Review of requirements and Test planning; as on-time delivery of valuable solutions is more important than perfect documentation.
-Consequently, QA engineers can start testing immediately from step three using very simple tools like Google spreadsheet.
+When taking an Agile approach to application development (the majority of cases), for the short-term web development projects you can skip the steps of reviewing requirements and test planning as time-to-market is more important than perfect documentation.
+Consequently, QA engineers can start testing immediately from step three using very simple tools like Google Docs.

-Also, some stages of the Development and QA processes can be performed simultaneously to save time, for example: Analysis and Review of requirements, Implementation & Test planning, or even Running different types of tests during development.
-In these parallel stages the testing activities help measure the success of the corresponding development tasks.
+Also, some stages of the development and QA processes can be performed simultaneously.
+For example, Analysis and Review of requirements, Implementation & Test planning, or even Running different types of tests during development.
+In these parallel stages, the testing activities help measure the success of the corresponding development tasks.